이진화; Lee, Jin Hwa

 JH.
 Lee, A. Lampinen, A. Singh* and A. Saxe*

-Workshop on Spurious Correlation and Shortcut Learning, ICLR 2025
+Presented at Workshop on Spurious Correlation and Shortcut Learning, ICLR 2025.
+Currently under review for a conference.

 Geometric Signatures of Compositionality Across a Language Model's Lifetime